sarthak-p/Airport-Project/README.md

 ```
 ./test
 ```
-## How to run and test our program?
+## How to run and test the program?
 ### Steps
 - First, the user will be prompted to enter the IATA code of the airport of their departure location in all capitalized letters directly in the terminal.
 For example, the IATA code of Chicago O’Hare International Airport is ORD.